 SAHO hosts regular conferences with its university partners, conducted very successful skills training projects with history, IT and design students and produced a number of ground breaking exhibitions and publications.

 SAHO in 2013 began the discussion to build an African history website and educational project.
 The aim is to establish a number of websites with partnered with history departments, heritage and archive institutions in Africa.

 Our aim in the next 12 months is to establish of a number of country specific history websites each with its own independent boards.
-There will be a simultaneous build of country by country history on the SAHO website.
+There will be a simultaneous compilation of country by country history on the SAHO website.
 We aim in the next three years to bring together historians and librarians and students to help sustain the project and create a comprehensive African History Project.